Great Tibet Tour Logo GREAT TIBET TOUR ®

 Necessary Permits If You Travel via Kathmandu, Nepal

-If you chose to travel to Tibet via Kathmandu, Nepal, there are two necessary documents that you need to secure before you can move overland to Tibet from Nepal.
-Upon arriving at Kathmandu, you will be provided by your travel agent with the necessary Tibet Travel Permit along with your China Group Visa.
+If you choose to travel to Tibet via Kathmandu, Nepal, there are two necessary documents that you need to secure before you can move overland to Tibet from Nepal.
+Upon arriving in Kathmandu, you need to secure your China Group Visa ASAP.

 You can obtain this visa via the joint effort of your travel agency in Lhasa and Kathmandu.
-China visa fee will usually cost a German tourist around 119 US dollars.
-You need to present the Tibet Travel Permit and China Group Visa before you board your flight to Lhasa, Tibet.
+The visa fee for German citizens is around 109 EUR.
+You need to present your China Group Visa before you board your flight to Lhasa, Tibet.
+After your arrival in Lhasa, your tour guide will show your Tibet travel permit to the customers therefore you can enter Tibet.
+If you go the land route, your guide will also wait for you at the border to present your Tibet permit and let you get through successfully.

 Nota Bene:

-The processing of the Tibet Travel Permit usually takes around 10 to 20 days.
+The processing of the Tibet Travel Permit usually takes around 10 to 30 days.
 Hence, you should ensure that you contact your travel agency several weeks prior to your appointed dates of travel.
-The Tibet Travel Permit, as mentioned above, is usually forwarded to you at your hotel when you arrive in China.
-Thus, it is essential that you choose a legitimate travel agency that legally operates within Nepal and Tibet.
+The Tibet Travel Permit, as mentioned above, is usually forwarded to you at your hotel when you arrive in China or hand it to you at customs.
+Thus, it's better to choose a legitimate travel agency in Tibet.

 Related Articles